 Good Memory Card Practices

 A lot of people lose photos before they are even downloaded from their memory cards, or even during the downloading process.
 There are things you can do (and things you should not do) to minimize the chances of that happening.
 And there are ways to recover lost memory card photos.
 Check out the two memory card articles in the links section below.

 A Pro With No Backups?

-You might be wondering why a professional photographer (top of this article) would not have a backup.
-This is what happens when there is an unhappy breakup and the former significant other steals all of your backup hard drives, and your one remaining drive crashes.
+You might be wondering why a professional photographer (the story at the top of this article) would not have backups.
+This is what happens when there is an unhappy breakup between two people and the former significant other steals all of the backup hard drives, and your one remaining drive crashes.
 There is a lesson in there somewhere.

 DriveSavers – If you need someone to recover the data from your hard drive, this is the company to go to.